smartgeber Logo

 Optimizing Performance for 2D Trails

 When implementing a 2D trail in Unity, it's crucial to consider performance.
 Trails can be resource-intensive, especially if they are long or complex.
-To optimize performance, keep the trail's lifetime short and the number of segments low.
-This ensures that the trail doesn't consume too much memory or processing power.
+To optimize, keep the trail length reasonable and limit the number of active trails at any given time.

 Last updated 3 mins ago